15 best gluten-free foods

 Is baking powder gluten-free?

-Sometimes – but you should check the label.
-Wheat starch may be added to baking powder to prevent it clumping together – if this is the case, the product will not be gluten-free.
-But, there are plenty of gluten-free products available that contain corn or potato starch instead, which will be suitable for those on a gluten-free diet.
+Sometimes, but you should check the label.
+Wheat starch may be added to baking powder to prevent it clumping.
+Thankfully, there are plenty of gluten-free products available that contain corn or potato starch instead – look for gluten-free on the label.

 Is popcorn gluten-free?

-Sometimes – but you should check the label.
-Homemade popcorn with no added extras will be gluten-free, but you should double-check the labels of store-bought brands as the flavourings may include gluten.
+Sometimes, but you should check the label.
+Homemade popcorn with no added extras will be gluten-free, but you should double check the labels of store-bought brands because flavourings may include gluten.